 \section{Cosmological Forecasts}

-To quantitatively evaluate the scientific potential of MUST in addressing the fundamental cosmological questions outlined in Section~\ref{sec:motivation}, we forecast statistical errors for several key science cases based on the expected target densities and biases detailed in Section~\ref{sec:target}, with a Planck 2018 $\Lambda$CDM fiducial cosmology.\footnote{Marginalized means of parameters from the \texttt{Plik} likelihood, see Table 1 of \cite{Planck2020c}.} We perform two sets of forecasts — optimistic and conservative — based on different estimations of available imaging data to ensure a comprehensive evaluation of the scientific potential of MUST.
+To quantitatively evaluate the scientific potential of MUST in addressing the fundamental cosmological questions outlined in Section~\ref{sec:motivation}, we forecast statistical errors for several key science cases based on the expected target densities and biases detailed in Section~\ref{sec:target}, with a Planck 2018 $\Lambda$CDM fiducial cosmology.\footnote{Marginalized means of parameters from the \texttt{Plik} likelihood, see Table 1 of \cite{Planck2020c}.} We produce two sets of forecasts — optimistic and conservative — based on different estimates of the available imaging data to ensure a comprehensive evaluation of MUST's scientific potential.
 To illustrate the potential improvements achievable by MUST, we compare our forecasts with those for DESI, the current state-of-the-art Stage-IV survey, using its target specifications from \cite{DESIcoll2016}.
 Specifically, we focus on the DESI galaxy samples, i.e., BGS, LRG, and ELG.

 To fully assess the constraining power of next-generation cosmological data, we incorporate external CMB priors from Planck \cite{planck2020d} and Simons Observatory (SO; \cite{SO2018}) into our Fisher forecasts, following the methodology in \cite{Sailer+2021}.
 Additionally, we perform Bayesian cosmological parameter inferences using Markov-Chain Monte-Carlo (MCMC) methods without these CMB priors, and directly compare our forecasts to constraints derived from the existing Planck and Atacama Cosmology Telescope (ACT; \cite{ACT2024}) CMB data, as well as the Pantheon+ \cite{Pantheon+2022} Type Ia SN compilation.